OperationSpark/cli-view/README.md

 var table = view.makeTable(['no.:', 'username']);

+/*
-// the show method takes an Array of Array forming the columns of data as string values, like the formattedUsers Array. table.show(formattedUsers);
+ * The show method takes an Array of Array forming the columns
+ * of data as string values, like the formattedUsers Array.
+ */
+table.show(formattedUsers);
 ````